jakeferraro/sweep-cli/README.md

 # Sweep

-Fast filesystem analyzer with native macOS GUI for reviewing and managing files.
+Fast filesystem analyzer with GUI for reviewing and managing files.

 ## Features

-- **GUI Interface**: Native PyQt6 interface for visual file management
+- PyQt6 GUI interface
-- **Interactive**: Sort, search, and filter files in real-time
-- **Safe Operations**: Move to trash (reversible), never permanent delete
-- **Finder Integration**: Open files, show in Finder, reveal locations
-- **Flexible**: Filter by size, age, and category
+- File selection criteria
-- **Export**: JSON and CSV output formats
+- Export results as JSON or CSV

 ## Requirements